jrs-innovation-center/user-stories/lunchitapp/index.md

 ### High level Process

-- Create circle - Create and mange your circle of lunch friends.
+- Create Circle - Create and mange your circle of lunch friends.
 - Discover - Integration with OpenTable makes it easy to discover the best places to eat.
 Built in maps make it easy to find the coolest new places.
 - Pick your favs - Build and manage your list of favorite restaurants.
-- Shake - Shake the app and start a session.
-Let LunchIt pick the best place to eat based upon your circle's preferences.
+- Shake - Shake the app to start a session.
+Let LunchIt! pick the best place to eat based upon your circle's preferences.
 - Rate - LaunchIt knows when its time to rate your dining experience.
 Your preferences are saved to your favs for future LunchIt! sessions.

 ## Create Circle.